magit/emacsql/README.md

 ## SQLite Support

-The included SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS4) enabled.
-These are disabled by the default SQLite build.
-Currently binaries are included for the following platforms:
+The custom EmacSQL SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS4) enabled -- features disabled by the default SQLite build.
+This backend should work on any system with a compliant C compiler installed as `cc`.
+If you don't have a C compiler installed the following platforms will be able to fetch a pre-built SQLite binary:

  * Linux x86 and x86_64
  * OS X x86_64
  * Windows x86 and x86_64, including Cygwin
  * Linux armv6l (Raspberry Pi + Raspbian)

-EmacSQL will run the binary matching Emacs, not necessarily the best one for the OS, so 32-bit Emacs will run the 32-bit back-end.
-More platforms could be supported in the future, but this is currently all I'm able to target and test at the moment.

 ### Ignored Features